tursodatabase/libsql/ext/jni/README.md

 - No 3rd-party dependencies beyond the JDK.
 That includes no build-level dependencies for specific IDEs and toolchains.
-We welcome the addition of build files for arbitrary environments insofar as they do not directly interfere with each other.
+We welcome the addition of build files for arbitrary environments insofar as they neither interfere with each other nor become a maintenance burden for the sqlite developers.

 Non-goals: